Ilya Sorokin: New York Islanders (2020–present)

 Sorokin's first NHL point came on 9 March 2023, when he received an assist after poke-checking a puck which led to a breakaway for Brock Nelson and the game winning goal in overtime against the Penguins.
 In the course of the 2022–23 season, Sorokin recorded a 31–22–7 with a .924 save percentage and a league-leading six shutouts.
 In recognition of his achievements, he was named a finalist for the Vezina Trophy, awarded to the league's best goaltender.
 Sorokin was widely credited as the main reason the Islanders qualified for the 2023 Stanley Cup playoffs.
 They were ultimately ousted by the Carolina Hurricanes in the first round.

 On 1 July 2023, Sorokin signed an eight-year, $66 million contract extension with the Islanders.

 On 1 March 2025, Sorokin became the 17th goaltender in NHL history to be credited with a goal when after making a save, Nashville Predators forward Steven Stamkos accidentally sent the puck into his own net.
 As Sorokin had been the last Islanders player to touch the puck, he was credited with the goal.
 On 6 April, in a game against the Washington Capitals, Sorokin allowed Alexander Ovechkin's 895th career NHL goal, which broke Wayne Gretzky's record of 894, making Ovechkin the all-time leading goal-scorer in NHL history.
 Sorokin also became the 183rd goaltender to give up a goal from Ovechkin.

+On 6 December 2025, Sorokin recorded his 25th career shutout which tied Chico Resch for the most shutouts in Islanders history, in a 2–0 victory over the Tampa Bay Lightning.
+On 6 January 2026, Sorokin recorded his 26th career shutout, surpassing Resch on the Islanders' all-time shutouts list, in a 9–0 win over the New Jersey Devils.